-13. The application has been assessed having regard to Section 4.55(2) of the Environmental Planning and Assessment (EP&A) Act 1979 and the Matters for Consideration under Section 4.15(1) of the EP&A Act 1979.
-Following the assessment of the proposal, it is considered that Modification No. MOD2021/0173 is worthy of support and is recommended for approval subject to modified conditions.
+14. The application has been assessed having regard to Section 4.55(2) of the Environmental Planning and Assessment (EP&A) Act 1979 and the Matters for Consideration under Section 4.15(1) of the EP&A Act 1979.
+Following the assessment of the proposal, it is considered that Modification No. MOD2022/0204 is worthy of support and is recommended for approval subject to modified conditions.

-Report in Full

-Site and Locality
+Report in Full Site and Locality

-- 14. The development site is located on the north western side of Wyuna Street, approximately 100m from its intersection with Stubbs Street.
+- 15. The development site is located on the north western side of Wyuna Street, approximately 100m from its intersection with Stubbs Street.
 It consists of five (5) existing allotments known as 13, 15, 17, 19 and 21 Wyuna Street, Beverley Park.
-These sites are legally identified as Lots 8, 20, 21, 22 and 23 in DP 7056. - 15.
+These sites are legally identified as Lot 11 in DP1276116. - 16.
 The consolidated site is irregular in shape.
 It has a total frontage to Wyuna Street of 62.43m and a total site area of 2,675.91sqm.
-The land falls gently to the street from the rear boundary. - 16.
-Presently situated on the site are five (5) residential dwellings, consisting of one (1) single storey house and four (4) two storey houses with ancillary structures including detached garages, sheds, garden beds and an in-ground swimming pool. - 17.
-This entire block (surrounded by Princes Highway to the north west, Stubbs Street to the north east, Lacey Street to the south west and Wyuna Street to the south east) is zoned R4 High Density Residential with a maximum height of 21m and a maximum Floor Space Ratio (FSR) of 2:1.

-- 18. The adjacent residential block to the west, bounded by Princes Highway, Lacey Street, John Street and Park Road, has also been up-zoned in the same manner. - 19.
-On the northern side of the Princes Highway to the aforementioned two (2) blocks is the Carlton strip shopping centre zoned B2 Local Centre. - 20.
+The land falls gently to the street from the rear boundary. - 17.
+The site is currently vacant. - 18.
+This entire block (surrounded by Princes Highway to the north west, Stubbs Street to the north east, Lacey Street to the south west and Wyuna Street to the south east) is zoned R4 High Density Residential with a maximum height of 21m and a maximum Floor Space Ratio (FSR) of 2:1. - 19.
+The adjacent residential block to the west, bounded by Princes Highway, Lacey Street, John Street and Park Road, has also been up-zoned in the same manner. - 20.
+On the northern side of the Princes Highway to the aforementioned two (2) blocks is the Carlton strip shopping centre zoned B2 Local Centre. - 21.
 Land on the opposite side of Wyuna Street is zoned R2 Low Density Residential and is characterised by single dwelling houses.